 I think there is a country for each of us, a culture and a landscape.
 For me that is a place in the Anglo-Saxon world, specifically England.
 I can’t explain it – it has been this way since I was a child, though as far as I know the land holds none of my roots.
 But I can give you a few reasons why.
-Boy choristers singing Benjamin Britten’s Symphony of Carols in King’s College Cathedral.
+Boy choristers singing Benjamin Britten’s Symphony of Carols.
 Cambridge.
 Chaucer.
 The fells of the North.
 Rolling hills in the south.
 Pies.
 Pub lunches.
 Respect for a good yarn.
 Radio 4.
 Southwark and Cheapside.
 Builders’ tea when you’ve been knocked off your bike.
 Actors.
 Scruffiness.
 Eccentricity.
 Above all: humour.
 A hefty dose of irony.
 Utter silliness.
 Michael Palin with fries up his nose.
 And music.
 Lyricism under the stiff upper lip.
 Hard work under cover of falling off a log.
 Even the fumble of a public school boy making a move on you – though God knows my maternal instinct betrays me there.

-There is something in the place that makes my heart sing, weep, dance and that I fear I will never be able to shake.
+There is something in the place that makes my heart sing, weep, dance, and that I fear I will never be able to shake.
 It is an impossible country to live in, incredibly unfair to most of its people.
 Infrastructure is terrible, plumbing a joke.
 Basic needs are barely met and its government seems hell-bent on destruction.
 This country I love, my spiritual home, is a shambles.
 And yet I think it will not die until the floods come.
 There is magic in the mess, a dogged determination that lurks everywhere.
 Jez Butterworth put his finger on it in Jerusalem and it is as unexplainable, as untranslatable as that play.

 Sometimes I wonder if it really exists or if I just put it together in my mind.
 Then I visit and find it again.

-I do not live there at the moment.
+I do not live there now.
 Circumstances have allowed me to study there, work there, live and learn, have forced me to leave twice and only time will tell if I will have the wherewithal and enough good reasons to try and plant my own roots in its soil again.
 I already know I will never quite fit in there either; as a friend pointed out long ago, ‘you will always be a nice oddity’.
 But it will always be the country of my heart.

 So is it loneliness I feel?
 Or is it longing?
 And if it’s the latter, what is the cure?
 Cultivate the land you love inside yourself?
 That has got to be the zen answer, but it’s not quite enough.
 What about all those people whose lands have really been devastated?
 Can one reconstruct a place one loves in a different place altogether?
 Writers can write it, that’s for sure, but even writers are not prepared to live in their imagination all the time and you cannot eat your dreams.
 I am afraid I may not have the answer to this one – except this, an emerging theme in these bits of trial and error: not on one’s own.

 And so we return to my friend’s question and the response should have been this: only when my people are far from me.
 And then one lives in Sehnsucht, that German pining for what was and what may be.
-As for the rest: I am reminded of Geoffrey Rush as the impresario Philip Henslowe in ‘Shakespeare in Love’, whose response to any question when he is in a pickle (which is often) is “I don’t know.
-It’s a mystery.”
-And to do nothing.
+As for the rest: I am reminded of Geoffrey Rush as the impresario Philip Henslowe in ‘Shakespeare in Love’, whose response to any question when he is in a pickle, which is often, is “I don’t know.
+It’s a mystery,” and to do nothing.
 All may not be right in the end, but as all theatre people know some things do take care of themselves somehow.
 When we have no answer I suppose that is one thing in which we can trust, and we will find our way home.